-The experiment was repeated for a range of skip\poll values, yielding the results shown in Figure 6.
+The experiment was repeated for a range of skip_poll values, yielding the results shown in Figure 6.
 The performance of the MPL ping-pong is degraded significantly by the concurrently executing TCP ping-pong.
-As we might expect, MPL performance improves with increasing skip\poll, while TCP performance degrades.
-Interestingly, a modest skip\poll value provides a significant improvement in MPL performance, while not impacting TCP performance very badly.
+As we might expect, MPL performance improves with increasing skip_poll, while TCP performance degrades.
+For this experiment, we can see that a skip_poll values of around 20 provides improvement in MPL performance, while not impacting TCP performance significantly for both small and large message sizes.